kurrik/roomanna/blog.roomanna.com/src/posts/019-post-office/body.md

 been around since 1613 but was in use until electronic computers were invented.
 By 1965 US post offices were already implementing OCR to classify addresses.
-So in 1971, when this book was written, Chinaski was pretty much a last-gen piece of technology, on his way out.
+So in 1971, when this book was written, Chinaski was pretty much a last-gen computer, on his way out.
+Maybe by 2055 we'll
+look back on [fast food employee][4] memoirs in the same way.

 I thought it was a great read, but alien&mdash;that world no longer represents our own.
 Maybe that added a bit of sadness to the book,